Marci0817/Marci0817/README.md

 ## Hi, It's Marci 👋

-- I'm currently learning at a secondary school in Szeged, Hungary.
+- I'm motivated about learning new technologies.

 <br />